 "What better way is there to travel?
 The tuk-tuk is an Indian icon and this vehicle does not pollute the air in any way," Rabelli, 33, told Reuters as he rode alongside a lake in the southern Indian city of Bangalore.

 Since quitting his job with Reva, a unit of Indian car maker Mahindra & Mahindra Ltd that makes electric vehicles, Rabelli has spent two years tinkering with his second-hand tuk-tuk.

-Equipped with a new motor, battery and gearbox, the bright red vehicle - named Tejas, a Sanskrit word meaning splendor or brilliance - now bears little resemblance to the sputtering, diesel-fueled three-wheelers ubiquitous on India's roads.
+Equipped with a new motor, battery and gearbox, the bright red vehicle - named Tejas, a Sanskrit word meaning splendour or brilliance - now bears little resemblance to the sputtering, diesel-fuelled three-wheelers ubiquitous on India's roads.

 A tonne when fully loaded, it weighs double a normal auto rickshaw.
 Its roof is made entirely from solar panels and cloth drapes protect its open sides from the elements.

 Eight hours of battery charge will carry the tuk-tuk fewer than 50 miles, while five hours' exposure to the sun will allow Tejas to push on for another 16 miles.
 That's a lot of recharging stops on the road to London.

 The project has already cost Rabelli his life savings of about $6,000.
 Before he leaves, he needs to raise more cash to reinforce the tuk-tuk's rickety flooring and to buy a lithium-ion battery to replace the old lead-acid power source.

 He says, however, that his vehicle is more economical than a typical auto rickshaw: the solar-electric variant can run 100 km on less than a dollar, while a tuk-tuk running on diesel would require about $4 to go the same distance.